 5. Pwllygranant to Ceibwr

 Open cliff with steep descents and ascents from 400ft to near sea level.
-Near Pencastell the Path has fewer hills, there are two stiles on this stretch with provision for dog access.
+Near Pencastell the Path has fewer hills, there is one stile on this stretch with provision for dog access.
 Sheep graze most of this section and sometimes ponies between Foel Hendre and Pencastell.

 Caution